Email: birdtours [at] sasktel.net

 During our tours, we ensure that the Whooping Cranes are not harassed by our actions.
 We stay on public roads and do not trespass on private fields.
 Because Whooping Cranes are often alarmed if they see humans walking in the open, we take special precautions to avoid such disturbance.
 If the birds are relatively close to a road, then we require our guests to remain inside their vehicle or hide behind trees or vehicles, when attempting to obtain photos.

 Sometimes guests with good experience in bird photography can obtain excellent photos or videos using telephoto lenses.
 Sometimes a combination of heat haze, weather conditions and distance to cranes may not permit suitable photographic conditions.
-For this reason, we do not advertise this tour as a photography tour.
+For this reason, we do not advertise our Whooping Crane tours as photography tours.
 Often conditions for photography improve during cooler days in mid to late October.

 Can I bring my pet dog on this tour?